 - The actual hierarchy chart on the My Organization Chart page is only visible to users with an administrator, grants manager, or auditor role.

-- If a user with the staff evaluator or board member role has been added to the chart, they can view the requests, evaluations, and internal follow ups for any users below them in the chart.
-They will not be able to see the hierarchy chart itself, however.
+- If a user with the evaluator or board member role has been added to the chart, they can view the requests, evaluations, and internal follow ups for any users below them in the chart.
+However, they will not be able to see the hierarchy chart itself.

 - Only administrators can add or remove users to the chart.

-- If needed, you can add the same user into multiple teams (e.g. a committee member who evaluates requests for more than one team).
+- The same user can be added to multiple teams, such as a committee member who evaluates requests for more than one team.